Greater Cleveland Aquarium

 The Greater Cleveland Aquarium is an aquarium in Cleveland, Ohio.
 Occupying the historic FirstEnergy Powerhouse building located on the west bank of the Cuyahoga River in the city's Flats district, the aquarium, which opened in January 2012, consists of approximately 70000 ft2 of exhibition space and features 55 exhibits over 9 thematic concentrations representing both local and exotic species of fish.
 The facility is the only independent, free-standing aquarium in the state of Ohio and ended a 26-year period that the city lacked a public aquarium.

+Previous aquarium

+The Cleveland Aquarium opened in 1954 and was located on the city's near-east side in Gordon Park.
+The aquarium had 50 freshwater and marine exhibits including sharks, sawfish, seahorses, eels, squid, octopus, and coral.
+Structural problems with the building forced the closing of the aquarium to the public in 1985; the fish and exhibits were moved to the Cleveland Metroparks Zoo.